 Having your hearing tested is a very important and essential step in your journey to better hearing.
-Discovering and accepting your hearing loss can be a very difficult step at first, please remember that you are not alone.
+Discovering and accepting your hearing loss can be a very difficult step at first but please remember that you are not alone.
 Often, people with hearing loss wait years to take action which is a very long time to live with a problem that could easily be treated.
 Hearing aids today offer sophisticated technology and allow us to select the best technology and features for your specific needs, discreet styles and budget.
 The benefits of hearing aids FAR outweigh the cost thereof, not only financially, but emotionally, physically and psychologically.

 What is the next step?
 Let’s talk a bit about the process, the next step, the importance of treating a hearing loss and the effects of an untreated hearing loss.